Student politics of Bangladesh: Current situation

 Student politics in Bangladesh is reactive, confrontational, and violent.
 Student organizations act as armaments of the political parties they are part of.
 So every now and then there are affrays and commotions.

 Over the years, political clashes and factional feuds in universities killed many, seriously interfering with academics.
 Women harassment is also a major problem of student politics.
 To relieve tensions, universities often must resort to lengthy closures, resulting in truncated and overcrowded classes.

 The student wings of ruling parties run campuses and residence halls through crime and violence.
 They control access to amenities in residence halls, favoring fellow party members and loyal pupils; eat for free from nearby restaurants, and help themselves to products from shops nearby; practice extortion; and take money from freshmen.
 Further, they put pressure on teachers for payment in exchange for supporting to school administration their hiring and retention.

-On 23 October, 2024, The Ministry of Home Affairs' Public Security Division issued a gazette notification announcing a ban on the Bangladesh Chhatra League, invoking provisions of the Anti-Terrorism Act of 2009, with specific reference to the student wing of Bangladesh Awami Leagues role in the July massacre.
+On 23 October, 2024, The Ministry of Home Affairs in Public Security Division has issued a gazette notification announcing a ban on the Bangladesh Chhatra League, invoking provisions of the Anti-Terrorism Act, 2009, with specific reference to the student wing of Bangladesh Awami League role in the July massacre.